LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

  - full implementation of account logic for login/register backend logic
  - full implementation of nessecary frontend hooks for storing logged in state
  - full implementation of account logic for saving course preferences after chaanges are made on front end

+ Feb 9th 2025 (120 mins)
+ - login and register ui complete
+ - previously written login refactored to work with UI for these pages.